 Growing Tough Crops: Calibrachoa

-Calibrachoa is a stunning plant when in full bloom from May through frost.
-Because of its performance for the end user, it has become a major crop.
-As with many crops, it too has production challenges that have given growers headaches.
-The two most common problems with Calibrachoa are chlorosis of new growth and root disease.
+However, it has production challenges that have given growers headaches.
+The two most common problems with Calibrachoa plants are chlorosis of new growth and root disease.

-Most growers have seen calibrachoa displaying symptoms of interveinal chlorosis of the new leaves.
-This is quite common and is typically caused by iron deficiency induced from high pH in the growing medium.
-The ideal growing medium pH for calibrachoa is 5.4-5.8.
+Most growers have seen calibrachoa plants displaying symptoms of interveinal chlorosis of the new leaves.
+This is quite common and is typically caused by iron deficiency induced from a high pH in the growing medium.
+The ideal growing medium on the pH scale for calibrachoa is 5.4-5.8.
 If the pH exceeds 6.2, then the iron becomes unavailable to the plant.

-If calibrachoa are exhibiting iron deficiency, the fastest way to correct the problem is applying an iron chelate.
+If calibrachoa plants are exhibiting iron deficiency, the fastest way to correct the problem is applying an iron chelate.
 The most effective chelate is Iron-EDDHA.
 It allows iron to remain soluble and available for plant uptake even if the pH of the growing medium exceeds 9.0.
-Iron-DTPA is a fairly effective chelate while iron-EDTA is ineffective if the growing medium pH exceeds 6.5.
+Iron-DTPA is an effective chelate, while iron-EDTA is ineffective if the growing medium pH exceeds 6.5.

 New Leaf Interveinal Chlorosis = Iron Deficiency?

-In most cases this is true, but start by checking the plant roots.
-When root tips are attacked by plant pathogens, they cannot take up fertilizer elements from the growing medium, causing deficiencies.
-Iron deficiency caused by root diseases is often ‘hit or miss’ through the crop.
+In most cases, this is true, but start by checking the plant roots.
+When root tips are attacked by plant pathogens, they cannot take up fertilizer elements from the growing medium, causing nutrient deficiencies.
+Iron deficiency caused by root diseases is often random through the crop.
 If the symptoms are expressed uniformly throughout a single cultivar or the entire crop, then it most likely is not caused by root disease.

 *BIOFUNGICIDE is only available in the United States.
 All BIOFUNGICIDE products are available under BIOSTIMULANT in Canada and Latin America.
 For more information, ask your Sales Representative.

 Cultivar selection is also important.
 Those with compact growth habits grow slower and thereby use less water.
 They are easy to overwater compared to vigorous cultivars.
-It is best to separate compact from vigorous plants in order to watch watering requirements.
+It is best to separate compact from vigorous plants to properly adapt to their watering requirements.

 Jose Chen Lopez